-In absence of executive director, performs duties of executive director as needed.
+In absence of Executive Director, performs duties of Executive Director as needed.

-In the event of the vacancy of the executive director, the immediate past president will become the interim director gratis.
+In the event of the vacancy of the Executive Director, the immediate past president will become the interim director gratis.

-The assistant executive director gratis position, to be held by the immediate past president, was established by the WiNUP Board at the October 2005 board meeting.
+The assistant Executive Director gratis position, to be held by the immediate past president, was established by the WiNUP Board at the October 2005 board meeting.

-The executive director does not have voting rights; however, because the assistant executive director is the immediate past president and the board voted in November 2005 to give the immediate past president the same voting rights as any other executive committee member, the assistant executive director will have voting rights.
+The Executive Director does not have voting rights; however, because the assistant Executive Director is the immediate past president and the board voted in November 2005 to give the immediate past president the same voting rights as any other executive committee member, the assistant Executive Director will have voting rights.

+Verify election results with Executive Director.